mohamedaliznidi/the-book-of-bugs-n-charms/react/react-hooks/usestate.md

 });
 ```

-**Correct Approach:**
+**Correct Mystical Approach:**

-To rectify this mistake, ensure that updater functions maintain purity by returning a new state object or array, rather than mutating the existing state:
+To rectify this mystical mistake, ensure that updater spells maintain purity by returning a new state object or array, rather than mutating the existing mystical state:

 ```javascript
 setTodos(prevTodos => {